 Despite advances in management of HIV infection with antiviral therapy (the combination of several antiretroviral medicines used to slow the rate at which HIV copies itself in the body), there is still no cure and no effective vaccine, and several co-infections reduce life expectancy for those living with HIV.

-Mental health is a continuing priority area for the Turnbull Government and we are leading a transformation in the way mental health care is delivered in Australia.
+Mental health is a continuing priority area for The Australian Government and we are leading a transformation in the way mental health care is delivered in Australia.

 Over $53 million will be targeted through research projects that aim to help the four million Australians who suffer from a form of mental illness each year.

-This part of the record funding for mental health research that the Turnbull Government is providing this year.
+This part of the record funding for mental health research that The Australian Government is providing this year.

 Prioritising the health of Aboriginal and Torres Strait Islander Australians is again a focus with an investment of over $31 million for research grants on Indigenous health issues.